Huda30/Uber/README.md

 I've completed this project to showcase and boost my data analyst applications.
 Data pre-processing/data cleaning, exploratory data analysis (EDA), extract, transform and load pipeline (ETL) have been completed.

-Built data visualization of this business using Python, saving me a week of manual work for the project.
+✔💯Built data visualization of this business using Python, saving me a week of manual work for the project.

-There are also challenges that I have addressed using my technical skills, demonstrated by the following challenge:
+🎯There are also challenges that I have addressed using my technical skills, demonstrated by the following challenge:

 - The maximum number of monthly pickups in New York City.
 - The hourly rush on weekdays.